Adrian Public Schools

-Adrian Public Schools are a collection of schools in Adrian, Michigan, which have about 2800 students in four elementary schools, one middle school and one high school.
-Initially established in 1828, the school system has undertaken numerous transformations, including new buildings and schools, as well as the destruction of one through fire.
+Adrian Public Schools is a public school district in Lenawee County, Michigan.
+It serves Adrian and parts of Adrian Township, Dover Township, Franklin Township, Madison Township, Palmyra Township, Raisin Township, and Rome Township.

 History

 Establishment

 In 1828, a school committee authorized the building of a combination school and meeting house at the corner of South Main and Winter Street.

 From 1828 to 1849, four school districts developed in Adrian.
 Each had its own building and equipment, hired its own teachers, and levied a tax on heads of families.
 The tax was based on the length of time the children in the family attended school.
-In 1848 a temporary Board of education was formed to combine the four districts.
+In 1848 a temporary board of education was formed to combine the four districts.
 Funds were raised and the cornerstone for a new building was laid on July 8, 1851.
 Known as the Union school building it opened for classes on September 13, 1852.
-A report to the Superintendent of Public Instruction noted that the three story building often contained over 500 students.
+A report to the Superintendent of Public Instruction noted that the three-story building often contained over 500 students.

 The rapid growth of the school population in the late 1850s made it necessary to build four new school buildings: